jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/07/29/health/coronavirus-future-america.html.html.md

 The top factor making people adopt self-protective behavior is personally knowing someone who fell ill, said Dr. Redbird.
-By the end of spring, Black and Hispanic Americans were 50 percent more likely than white Americans to know someone who had been ill, her surveys found.
+By the end of spring, Black and Hispanic Americans were 50 percent more likely than white Americans to know someone who had been sickened by the virus, her surveys found.

 Dr. Hernandez, whose parents live in Arizona, said their neighbors who had not been scared in June had since changed their attitudes.